veitveit/training-quantitative-proteomics/README.md

-# training-quantitative-proteomics
+# Training material in quantitative proteomics and general omics

-Training material for quantitative proteomics.
-Mostly R modules given in Jupyter notebooks.
+The different folders corresponds to different mostly independent modules.
+The material consists of Jupyter notebooks with R code chunks, tasks, questions and answer fields.